How statistics are calculated

 History of AEM

-Originally known as Day CQ or Day Communique (DAMN) while it was developed by Day Software in Basel, Switzerland, with further versions at Day CQ 3.5 in 2002, Day CQ 4.1 in 2005, Day CQ 4.2 in 2007, and Day CQ 5.3 in 2010, it has continued to evolve since becoming part of the Adobe Experience Manager (AEM) family.
+Originally known as Day CQ or Day Communique (DAMN) while it was developed by Day Software in Basel, Switzerland, with further versions at Day CQ 3.5 in 2002, Day CQ 4.1 in 2005, Day CQ 4.2 in 2007, and Day CQ 5.3 in 2010, it has continued to evolve since becoming part of the Adobe Experience Manager (AEM) family, establishing itself as a robust CMS that meets the needs of enterprises around the world.

 In October 2010, the software company Adobe Systems acquired Day Software in a 240 million dollars all-cash transaction.
 After the acquisition, the product was renamed Adobe CQ, and two versions of this new brand were released: Adobe CQ 5.4 in 2011, and Adobe CQ 5.5 in 2012.